ZeCanelha/AFrame-Tutorial/README.md

 ### Textures and 3D Models

 In A-Frame, besides the color, we can also apply textures to the entities in our scene.
 The process of applying a texture to an entity is very straightforward and we can apply it to every entity in the scene.
-Additionally, A-Frame also provides components for loading 3D models, to further enrich the VR Scene.
+Additionally, A-Frame also provides components for loading 3D models, to further enrich the VR scene.
 A-Frame has an **asset management system** that allows us to place our assets in one place and to preload and cache assets for better performance.
 We will start here.

 #### Asset Management System